 Our existing priorities are research and strategic projects related to sustainable energy production, emissions reductions and climate change mitigation, as well as supporting economic growth by assessing cleantech opportunities.

-We provide our members with a comprehensive suite of services, including educational and interactive webinars and workshops, a daily bulletin, networking events and an annual conference.
+We provide our members with a comprehensive suite of services, including educational and interactive webinars and workshops a weekly bulletin, and more.
 In addition, our standing members’ committee provides recommendations on our research priorities.
 Become a member today and join the conversation.

 We are a non-profit member and client services organization.
 Our work is primarily project-based.
 We lead applied research, provide services, and coordinate projects to enable Atlantic Canada’s energy system transition.